LandonSchropp/unraveling-flexbox/readme.md

 ## Running the examples

 The examples are built using [Middleman](https://middlemanapp.com/), an static site generator.
-To run the examples, install the Middleman gem with `gem install middleman`.
-Then, change to the directory of this repository and run `middleman` in your console.
+To run the examples, install [Bundler](http://bundler.io/), change to this project's directory and run `bundle install`.
+Then, run `bundle exec middleman`.

 ## Organization